gaqzi/reflections/content/python/apply_constraint_with_assert.md

 Whenever I need to apply some runtime constraints on a value while building an API, I usually compare the value to an expected range and raise a `ValueError` if it's not within the range.
-For example, lets define a function that throttles some fictitious operation.
+For example, let's define a function that throttles some fictitious operation.
 The `throttle` function limits the number of times an operation can be performed by specifying the `throttle_after` parameter.
 This parameter defines the number of iterations after which the operation will be halted.
 The `current_iter`